bitburner-official/bitburner-src/doc/source/basicgameplay/terminal.rst

 Prints the hostname of the server you are currently connected to.

-ifconfig
-^^^^^^^^

-Prints the IP address of the server you are currently connected to.

 kill
 ^^^^

     $ kill [script name] [args...]
     $ kill [pid]

 Kill the script specified by the script filename and arguments OR by its PID.
+If filename and arguments are used the kill is server-specific, so if you're connected to home and want to kill a script running on n00dles, you have to either use it's PID or :code:`connect` to n00dles first and then use the the kill command.

 If you are killing the script using its filename and arguments, then each argument must be separated by a space.
 Remember that a running script is uniquely identified by both its name and the arguments that are used to start it.
 So, if a script was ran with the following arguments::

-    $ run foo.script 50e3 sigma-cosmetics
+    $ run foo.js 50e3 sigma-cosmetics

 Then to kill this script the same arguments would have to be used::

-    $ kill foo.script 50e3 sigma-cosmetics
+    $ kill foo.js 50e3 sigma-cosmetics

 If you are killing the script using its PID, then the PID argument must be numeric.